mohankeerthana11-web/salary-prediction-ml/README.md

 # salary-prediction-ml
-Machine Learning model to predict salaries based on eexprience and skills.
+Machine Learning model to predict salaries based on exprience and skills.